 Our system closely links the academic, co-curricular and pastoral needs of all students.
-As parents, your first point of contact in the School's form tutor.
-They will have the best overview of your daughter's involvement and performance in all aspects of school life and should be able to respond effectively to any concerns or issues you have.
+As parents, your first point of contact for your daughter is their form tutor.
+They will have the best overview of your daughter's involvement and performance in all aspects of school life and will be able to respond to any concerns or issues you have.